Ouachita Mountains

 The Ouachita Mountains (/ˈwɒʃᵻtɔː/), simply referred to as the Ouachitas, are a mountain range in western Arkansas and southeastern Oklahoma.
 They are formed by a thick succession of highly deformed Paleozoic strata constituting the Ouachita Fold and Thrust Belt, one of the important orogenic belts of North America.
-The Ouachitas continue in the subsurface to the northeast, where they make a poorly understood connection with the Appalachians and to the southwest, where they join with the Marathon uplift area of West Texas.
+The Ouachitas continue in the subsurface to the southeast, where they make a poorly understood connection with the Appalachians and to the southwest, where they join with the Marathon uplift area of West Texas.
 Together with the Ozark Plateaus, the Ouachitas form the U.S. Interior Highlands.
 The highest natural point is Mount Magazine at 2,753 ft.

 The Ouachita Mountains is a Level III ecoregion designated by the Environmental Protection Agency (EPA).
 The region has been subdivided into six Level IV ecoregions.

 Etymology

+There are several claims about the origin of the word "Ouachita".
+Although they differ somewhat, they say essentially the same thing: